OhadAvnery/do_you_mind/README.md

     $ cd do_you_mind
     ```

-2. Run the installation script and activate the virtual environment:
+2. Run the installation script and activate the virtual environment (also building the docker image):

     ```sh
     $ ./scripts/install.sh